BorisRado/slower_simple_examples/README.md

 python sl.py configuration=streaming
 ```

-To run the examples by actually having the client and server on different nodes, you can take a look at `simulate_grpc_experiments.sh`, which runs two nodes on a Slurm system.
+To run the examples by actually having the client and server on different nodes, you can take a look at `simulate_grpc_experiments.sh`, which runs two nodes on a Slurm system (note, you may need to change the IP of the server in `run_client.py`).
 Otherwise, you may run the following on your local machine:

 ```bash
 #!/bin/bash